Thanks for checking out this page! Hopefully, you’re a WordPress user in the Derby, Ilkeston or Nottingham area of the East Midlands, UK.

 So far, the venue used by Tech Nottingham is the most attractive.
 The venue is called Antenna and it is on Beck Street, near Huntington Street, Nottingham, about 5 minutes walk from the Victoria Center.

 I’m a card-carrying member of Antenna in Nottingham and drift in and out the building to meet with clients or work in the large bar area.
 You wouldn’t need to be a member to attend a meet up hosted there.

 The bar and function room of Antenna is used by many existing technology, digital and software events every month.

 The room is spacious and comfortable.
-The bar serves a selection of beers and coffee, including decaf, which I like!
+The bar serves a selection of beers and hot beverages, plus food.

 Free Wi-Fi is included.
 You can log on and enter the password to use the internet on your device.
 The password can be obtained from the bar staff.

 If you have any tips or ideas on where a WordPress Derby meetup could be held, let it be known in the comments.

 Here’s some of the social media properties I’ve set up.

 I’ve created a https://www.linkedin.com/groups/8324200LinkedIn group called WordPress East Midlands.
 LinkedIn are supposed to be relaunching groups around September 2018.